tomv564/pyls-mypy/README.rst

 Install into the same virtualenv as pyls itself.

-``pip install pyls-mypy``
+``pip install mypy-ls``

 Configuration
 -------------

 ``live_mode`` (default is True) provides type checking as you type.
-This writes a tempfile every time a check is done.
+This writes to a tempfile every time a check is done.

 Turning off live_mode means you must save your changes for mypy diagnostics to update correctly.

-Depending on your editor, the configuration should be roughly like this:
+Depending on your editor, the configuration (found in a file called mypy-ls.cfg in your workspace or a parent directory) should be roughly like this:

 ::

-    "pyls":
     {
-        "plugins":
-        {
-            "pyls_mypy":
-            {
-                "enabled": true,
+		"enabled": True,
-                "live_mode": true
+        "live_mode": True,
-            }
-        }
+		"strict": False
     }